-Refrigerant poisoning can occur if a person inhales or consumes the chemicals — also known by the brand name of Freon — from cooling appliances, such as refrigerators and air conditioners.
+Refrigerant, or Freon, poisoning can occur if a person inhales or consumes the chemicals from cooling appliances.
+Symptoms can include headache, coughing, and nausea.

 Accidental refrigerant poisoning is rare but can occur when a person works directly with cooling chemicals.
 Poisoning is more common in people who use the substance as a recreational drug.